geomorphR/geomorph/README.md

 <code> devtools::install_github("geomorphR/geomorph",ref = "Stable")</code>

-This installs a stable release of the current version of geomorph on CRAN, allowing us to quickly fix errors that slip thorugh the cracks and are uploaded with the CRAN version.
+This installs a stable release of the current version of geomorph on CRAN, allowing us to quickly fix errors that slip thorough the cracks and are uploaded with the CRAN version.

 ### To install the Development version (beta) of geomorph R-package from Github using devtools: